-The regime for testing and approval of drugs and vaccines is governed by the Drugs and Cosmetics Act, 1940 or Drugs Act and the Drugs and Cosmetics Rules, 1945 or Drugs Rules, and administered by the DCGI.
-The Drugs Act and Drugs Rules make up a comprehensive regime for the regulation of the manufacturing, testing, approval, sale, stocking and marketing of pharmaceutical drugs, homeopathic, ayurvedic, unani medicines, and cosmetic products.
+The regime for testing and approval of drugs and vaccines is governed by the Drugs and Cosmetics Act, 1940 or Drugs Act; the Drugs and Cosmetics Rules, 1945 or Drugs Rules; and the New Drugs and Clinical Trials Rules, 2019—all administered by the Drugs Controller, India or DCI.
+The DCI is a body of officers that the 2019 rules establish, which is headed by the DCGI.
+The Drugs Act, Drugs Rules and Clinical Trial Rules make up a comprehensive regime for the regulation of the manufacturing, testing, approval, sale, stocking and marketing of pharmaceutical drugs, homeopathic, ayurvedic and unani medicines, and cosmetic products in India.

 Governed by the Second Schedule of the Clinical Trial Rules, tests for new drugs are conducted in three major stages.
 “Product Characterisation,” the first stage, is aimed at clarifying the nature of the drug, which involves determining the chemical composition of the active ingredient, its molecular weight, physical properties, solubility, acidity, basicity, dosage form, method and so on.
 The next stage—“Pre-Clinical Trials”—involves testing the drug on animal subjects, including rodents such rats and non-rodents such as rabbits and monkeys, depending on the nature of the test, the nature of the drug, and the nature of the disease that the drug is intended for.